Severson-Group/eMach/docs/source/getting_started/pre_reqs.rst

 While virtual environments themselves are IDE agnostic, using IDEs such as Visual Studio Code or PyCharm makes it far easier to leverage their potential than using others such as Spyder.
 Tips and tricks for using VS Code with virtual environments:

-- Begginners should follow this `video <https://www.youtube.com/watch?v=-nh9rCzPJ20>`__ for an easy to understand, step-by-step guide of using VS Code with Python virtual environments.
+- Beginners should follow this `video <https://www.youtube.com/watch?v=-nh9rCzPJ20>`__ for an easy to understand, step-by-step guide of using VS Code with Python virtual environments.
 - To render any graphical elements, like graphs or charts, `run in interactive window mode <https://code.visualstudio.com/docs/python/jupyter-support-py#_using-the-python-interactive-window>`__.
 - If you run into issues with running your scripts from a virtual environment even after following the above tutorial, try adding the following entries to the ``settings.json`` file.